bigsby-exe/ShiftingSands/docs/Objects/Seeking Stone.md

 Created by [[Rithra Iscalion]] Magister of Beszo to aid adventurers in locating the lost vaults created by The Timeless Ones, a group of ageless mages that once ruled the desert province of Alm.

 Currently being held by [[Grenvalk]] to locate the [[Vault of Varanis Witt]]

+Pretty sure Grenvalk threw it at a snake or some shit